IBM/itaa-markdown/README.md

 - Run `make deploy` to deploy the changes

 ⚠️ Warning: If there are updates to your architecture after executing the Export function, DO NOT USE this approach.
-Run the Export utility in Cognitive Architect to generate the latest updates.
+Run the Export utility in IBM IT Architect Assistant to generate the latest updates.

 ## Feedback and Contributions